-Credits: 3 Course Offering: As needed Prerequisites: None Corequisites: None This course provides an introduction to the Medical Assisting program.
+Credits: 3Course Offering: As neededPrerequisites: NoneCorequisites: NoneThis course provides an introduction to the MedicalAssisting program.
 The roles of the Medical Assistant in the patient care facilities are defined as well as fundamental administrative and clinical concepts and skills.
 Introduction to ethical and legal considerations is also provided.
-Course offering: Student Learning Outcomes (SLOs) Upon successful completion of this course, students will be able to:
+Course offering: